open-contracting/european-union-support/2019_regulation.md

 Legend for Level column (copied from source file):

-* new term: New information available for this notice.
+* *new term*: New information available for this notice.
 There is no matching available between the Standard Form and the corresponding eForms identified
-* new term overall: New information introduced with eForms overall
+* *new term overall*: New information introduced with eForms overall

 ## Update with the regulation's annex